semiologic/sem-subscribe-me/readme.txt

 == Installation ==

 1. Upload the plugin folder to the `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress

 == Change Log ==

+= 5.1 =

+- WP 3.5 compat
+- Removed obsolete newsgator service

 = 5.0.2 =